vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 | **LR Tolerance Range** | 0.02-0.09 | 0.0007-0.002 | **~30× wider** |

 **Statistical Significance**:
-With fixed random seeds, we observe consistent improvements across multiple checkpoint evaluations.
+With fixed random seeds, consistent improvements are observed across multiple checkpoint evaluations.
 The 7% improvement at 500 steps and 15% at 200 steps represent substantial gains in model quality.

 #### 5.3.3 Convergence Dynamics